Odion100/SystemLynx/README.md

 # SystemLynx JS ![GitHub license](https://img.shields.io/badge/license-MIT-blue.svg) ![PRs Welcome](https://img.shields.io/badge/PRs-welcome-blue.svg) ![JS 100%](https://img.shields.io/badge/JavaScript-100%25-green)

 SystemLynx is a framework for developing modular web APIs in NodeJS.
 It's a wrapper on top of ExpressJS and Socket.io.
-With SystemLynx, instead of developing a server with many endpoints, you can simply load objects from a server into a client application.
+With SystemLynx, instead of developing creating server with many endpoints, you can simply create objects and load them from a server into a client application.
 Basically any objects hosted by a SystemLynx Service can be loaded and used by a SystemLynx Client.

 SystemLynx comes with the following objects that are used for web app development: